Urad dal rice is a nutty, spicy and flavorful rice from Tamil cuisine. It is festive food, comfort food and also great for lunch boxes.

 Putting it together - Urad Dal Rice

-- When rice is cool enough to handle, add masala powder, ½ – ¾ tsp salt and mix properly.
+- When rice is cool enough to handle, add masala powder, ½ – ¾ teaspoon salt and mix properly.

 - Heat butter and oil in a 9-10” nonstick pan.

 - When oil is hot, add cashews and fry until cashews are brown.
 Remove and keep aside.

 - In the same oil/butter add mustard seeds, urad dal, Chana dal, curry leaves, dry chili and hing(if using).

 - Once mustard seeds splutter, add green chilies and saute for a minute or two.
 If not using hing, add crushed garlic at this point.

 - Add rice and mix until tempering is blended.
 Fry for a minute or two until rice is hot and turn off the heat.